olavt/matter-electricity-meter/README.md

 Build the bootloader project, find the .s37 image file (under the Binaries folder) and flash it to your Silicon Labs Dev Kit.

-## Add USUART support for the Mikro Elektronika UART 1-WIRE CLICK
+## Add USUART support for the Mikro Elektronika M-BUS SLAVE CLICK

 Open the .slcp file in your project and select "SOFTWARE COMPONENTS".